vucchaid/scanner/README.md

 # Scanner
-Scanner - Set up AV and scan file for virus, etc.
+Scanner - Set up AV and scan files.

 ## Requirement:
 * Docker must be running on your system.